CloudKai/DailyEmote/README.md

    ```
    git clone git@github.com:CloudKai/DailyEmote.git <Your local folder>
    ```
-3. Install all required dependencies for the project
+3. Install expo if you have not done so:
    ```
    npm install expo
    ```
-4. Once all modules are installed, run the project, the project will be hosted on the network via expo
+4. Once expo is installed, run the project with:
    ```
    npx expo start -c
    ```